 Questions - All 8.
 Should members of recognised breeding associations be exempt from the mandatory de-sexing requirement through their membership status?
 9. What criteria should be considered by the State Government in approving recognised organisations?
-Membership requirements & documents 10.
-Are there any other class of dogs that should be exempt from mandatory desexing?
-Yes No Unsure Please provide reasons for your preference:
+10 Are there any other class of dogs that should be exempt from mandatory desexing? ☐ Yes ☐ No ☐ Unsure Please provide reasons for your preference: Gundogs especially as the gene pool is so low